-Recently, Lucas become a teacher of the Paris Opera School.
+Lucas was recently appointed as a teacher at the Paris Opera Ballet School

 He joined Paris Conservatoire (CNSMDP) in contemporary dance in 2003.
 In 2009, he obtained his Certificate of Interpretation with honors.
 During his training he performed works by Angelin Preljocaj, Anna Sokolow, Alwin Nikolaïs, Paul Taylor, Christine Bastin, Jean-Claude Gallotta, Dominique Bagouet, Dominique Boivin, Daniel Larrieu and toured Europe with the Junior Ballet.

 He then went to Germany to the Folkwang Hochschule to perfect himself in the method Jooss-Leeder (used and made famous by the choreographer Pina Bausch), style and philosophy with Pina Bausch Tanztheater Wuppertal dancers.
 He studied with Dominique Mercy, Malou Airaudo, Lutz Förster, Stephan Brinkann, Susanne Linke, JoAnn Endicott, Bénédicte Billiet, Cristiana Morganti.
 He performed in two creations by Leandro Kees and Félix Bürkle and created a personal solo

 As a dancer, he has worked for the Company Beau Geste (director Dominique Boivin), several events in France and abroad (Morocco, Japan), danced for Joëlle Bouvier and danced the musical Carousel at the Theatre du Châtelet.

 He was part of the company at CNDC Angers (director Robert Swinston) to rework repertoire pieces by Merce Cunnignham.

 Currently, he is part of the ensemble of the Folkwang TanzStudio.